pilarvillena/PoissonDistribution/README.md

 **About the book "The Art of Statistics", by David Spiegelhalter**

 When I was at the university studying Statistics (and after that a master in Statistics), one of the most incomprehensible subjects for me it was "simulation".
-Everyone was so happy and confident about the great usefulness of this tecnique but my mind could not understant how in earth we can be so sure that a random event can be connected with a distribution function.
+Everyone was so happy and confident about the great usefulness of this tecnique but my mind could not understand how in earth we can be so sure that a random event can be connected with a distribution function.
 I must say I was not a good student then (at least in pre-grade), so I just ignored these concerns and tried to aprove the courses.

 I suppose there were some people who had the same concern as me, but I never heard about it.
 Until recently, in July of this year I had the opportunity to buy this amazing book and you can imagine my ilusion when I read this: